hasura/learn-graphql/tutorials/backend/hasura-v3-supergraph/tutorial-site/content/introduction.md

 ---
-title: 'Course Introduction'
+title: "Course Introduction"
-metaTitle: 'Course Introduction | Hasura v3 Supergraph Modeling Tutorial'
+metaTitle: "Course Introduction | Hasura v3 Supergraph Modeling Tutorial"
 metaDescription:
-  'A powerful and comprehensive tutorial that will introduce you Hasura v3 supergraph modeling and its core concepts.'
+  "A powerful and comprehensive tutorial that will introduce you Hasura v3 supergraph modeling and its core concepts."
 ---

 Delve into the world of supergraphs with our comprehensive course designed for modern API developers.
 Supergraphs